jasonmacduffie/Nephelai/README.md

 #### c.
 3000 BYE - 1567 BYE

 Before any continent-spanning empires, Conliah was politically decentralized.
 This era is often referred to as the "Age of Might Makes Right".
-The eight races - High Elves, Dark Elves, Wood Elves, Dwarves, Halflings, Humans, Lizardfolk, and Catfolk - populated the continent in city-states, small kingdoms, and tribes.
+The various races populated the continent in city-states, small kingdoms, and tribes.
 Borders were constantly shifting, and warfare was a common means of resolving disputes.
 The Archons were openly worshipped across Conliah.
 Their cults promised strength to their followers in exchange for submission.
 The Agathoi were unknown to most of Conliah, and were only a small cult within the Wood Elves in the Kara Ates mountains.
 Every province was divided into many cultures and political formations.
 Nonetheless, the kernel of higher political formations were present, and every province was yearning for the rule of law.
 This paved the way for the fast rise of the Magellian Empire.

 Worship of the Agathoi spread across Westerwood, which had a long history of war, conquest, and economic exchange with Fair Island.
 As a result, the High Elven empires of Fair Island gradually adopted Agathos worship themselves.